DatProJack/Xiangqi-CPP/README.md

-Xiangqi aka Chinese chess, built from scratch.
+Xiangqi aka Chinese chess, built from scratch (Console Based).
-The game itself is implemented through the SFML library.
 The AI player is implemented using alpha beta pruning on a game tree, and a Zobrist Hashing based transposition table for maximum efficiency.